Juan-Jones/earnonlinemoney/content/blog/how-to-make-a-blog.md

 Choosing a niche is crucial because it helps you target a specific audience, making your blog more appealing to those interested in that topic.
 This focused approach can also improve your blog's SEO, as search engines favor specialized content.

-When [selecting a niche]({{< relref "how-to-find-your-niche" >}}), it's important to choose something you are passionate about, as this will keep you motivated and make your writing more engaging.
+When selecting a niche, it's important to choose something you are passionate about, as this will keep you motivated and make your writing more engaging.
 Additionally, conducting market research to see if there is an audience for your chosen niche is essential.
 Tools like Google Trends and keyword research can help in this process.
 Analyzing other blogs in your niche is also beneficial.
 If the market is too saturated, consider narrowing your focus to a sub-niche.

-### 3. Get Your Blog Online
+### 3. Choosing a Blogging Platform

 There are several blogging platforms available, but WordPress is the most popular, powering over 40% of all websites on the internet.
 WordPress offers great flexibility with thousands of plugins and themes, allowing you to customize your blog to meet your specific needs.
 It is also built with SEO best practices in mind, helping your blog rank better in search engines.
 Additionally, the large WordPress user base means there are plenty of resources, forums, and tutorials to assist you.

+### 4. Pick a Domain Name and WebHost

 Your domain name is your blog’s address on the internet.
 It should be short, memorable, relevant to your niche, and unique to distinguish it from other blogs.
 When choosing a hosting provider, consider reliability, speed, and customer support.
 High uptime guarantees that your blog is always accessible, fast loading times improve user experience and SEO, and 24/7 customer service can help you resolve issues quickly.